 Crispy air fryer potato wedges are the best side dish or snack.
-Just slice and cook with some olive oil and parmesan for a mouth watering bite you’ll love.
+Just slice and cook with some olive oil and parmesan for mouth watering thicker French fries that pair with any meal.

 Potato Wedges in Air Fryer